 Creating a "home" while living on campus makes your residence hall room more pleasant and comfortable.
 When planning to decorate, we encourage you not to bring furniture from home.

 Because they are potential fire hazards, the following appliances are prohibited: hot plates, toasters, toaster ovens, sunlamps or any other appliance with an open heating element (Exception: units with full kitchens can have toaster ovens).
 Candles and incense are also prohibited.
 Due to the electrical capacity of the buildings, air conditioning units are also not permitted.
-The university also prohibits waterbeds and lofts in residence hall rooms.
+The university also prohibits waterbeds and home-made lofts in residence hall rooms.

 No pets are allowed in the residence halls, either on a permanent or visitation basis.
 You may keep goldfish or tropical fish in reasonable numbers, no larger than a ten-gallon tank.